-Artist, Designer, Photographer, Author.
-Illustrator, Speaker – since 1973
+Artist, Designer, Photographer, Author, Illustrator, Speaker, since 1973.

-“How could I have known?” has been a reoccurring question for me as I have lived my incredible life.
-How could I have known: That my very happy childhood in a beautiful family would propel me to an excellent college and international travel with the Girl Scouts?
-That in 1958 my career would start with excitement and keep expanding with new challenges, creativity and aha moments?
-That a blind date with a wonderful man would send us on journeys to jungles, deserts, icebergs, cities, and savannahs in 101 countries seeking answers to “ what makes the world “tick”?
+How could I have known that my very happy childhood in a beautiful family would propel me to an excellent college and international travel with the Girl Scouts?
+That in 1958, my career would get an exciting start, and keep expanding with new challenges, creativity and “aha” moments?
+That a blind date with a wonderful man would send us on journeys to jungles, deserts, icebergs, cities, and savannahs in more than 100 countries seeking answers to what makes the world “tick”?

-Journey with new eyes in “Seeing the World through the Heart of its Bells”, a coffee table book with 500 photos and stories of bells Julie photographed in 57 countries.
-Be surprised by the myriad of uses and locations of bells in every country and culture around the globe.
+Seeing the World through the Heart of its Bells is a coffee table book and a journey for your eyes.
+Be surprised by the myriad of uses and locations of bells in every country and culture with 500 photos and stories of bells Julie has photographed in 57 countries.

 Clothing and Décor: The Julie Dawson Collection features products based on her art and characters.
 From neckties and scarves to t-shirts and aprons.
 Tiles and pillowcases to onesies and bibs.
 Note cards and holiday cards to placemats and pillowcases.
 Of course, you’ll also find a plethora of fun Sillybillies items.

 Designs: Unique digital creations from Julie’s watercolors result in stunning visuals.
 Unique patterns and stripes repeat, transforming into fanciful, silly “mable critters.”
 Feel free to inquire about custom designed rooms, clothes, and other products.

 She’s used her art and writing to bring happiness and joy to others.
 She’s created custom products and art for various organizations to use for fundraising efforts – or simply enjoy.